 3. Be Bad At Stuff

 I, for one, have never been very good with a yo-yo.
 I pledge to spend at least some portion of this year steeped in abject frustration as I attempt to become a better and more versatile person.
-2017 is the year I get a yo-yo to come back to me.
-In the interests of being a more well-rounded human being, take on maddening challenges, whether you've always wanted to juggle, you're awful at macrame, or you're just tired of being made the fool every time you try to use your saran wrap dispenser.
+2020 is the year I get a yo-yo to come back to me.
+It is said that humans are in a constant state of becoming.
+So do that.
+Take on maddening challenges, whether you've always wanted to juggle, you're awful at macrame, or you're just tired of being made the fool every time you try to use your saran wrap dispenser.
 Practice until you've gone from terrible to mediocre.

 4. Face Your Fear

-...unless that fear is an angry bear, in which case, trust your instincts.
-But face a fear that probably won't kill you and feed your face to its young.
+...unless that fear is an angry bear, in which case, trust your instincts and run.
+Face a fear that probably won't kill you and feed your remains to its young.
 For instance, I intend to fly a kite at some point this year.
 You see, I'm afraid of heights and while my head knows I'm not the one whipping around up there 100 feet above sea level, my adrenaline seems pretty confused.
 The very thought of flying a kite gives me that same queasy, weightless feeling as being at altitude.
 Well, it's time to toughen up.
 This year, I will fly a kite.
 I know, I know.
 So brave.
 But don't just sit back and admire me.
 Go and conquer your own fears this year.

 ...instead of just waiting for your turn to talk.
 People are fascinating, their lives are mysterious, and you have no idea what revelations may hide beneath the surface, even of those whom you hold most dear.
 But you can learn a lot if you just listen instead of formulating the next witty retort in your head.